pekkis/hardcore-basic-training/README.md

 - `yarn`
 - `cp .env.example .env`
 - `yarn run start`
-  - open browser and go to http://localhost:8888
+  - open your browser and go to http://localhost:8888

+You should get a nice welcoming message saying something like "Welcome to React training".

 ### server

 - `cd server`
 - `yarn`
-- `cp .env.example .env`
 - `yarn run start`

+You should get just a repeating "hellurei" on the terminal screen.

 ## Build